magiclabs-ai/mb-mobile-sdk/README.md

 > **⚠️ Warning: This is a Mock SDK**
 >
 > The `MagiclabsMock` SDK provided here is **not operational** and is intended for **testing purposes only**.
-It simulates the behavior of the real SDK but does not perform actual network requests, photo analysis, or project manipulation.
-This mock version should be used solely for integration testing and validating workflows without interacting with live systems.
+It simulates the behavior of the real SDK but does not perform actual network requests, photo analysis, or surface manipulation.
+This mock version should be used solely for integration testing.
+The data it returns and its internal "surface design logic" is barebones and in no way reflects the designs that will be produced by the operational SDK.

 ## Table of Contents